Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 ```

 !!! tip "blacksheep create"
-    It is possible to use the `create` command specifying directly project name
+    It is possible to use the `create` command specifying the project name
-    and template, like in:
+    and template directly, like in:

     - `blacksheep create some_name`
     - `blacksheep create some_name --template api`